trang1618/treeheatr-manuscript/manuscript.md

 This one line of code above will generate the conditional inference tree, perform clustering, and produce a *ggplot* object that can be viewed in RStudio's viewer pane, saved to a graphic file, or embedded in an RMarkdown document.
 This example assumes a classification problem, but one can also apply *treeheatr* on a regression problem by changing the `task` argument.

 This article is organized as follows.
+In Section 2, we show an example *treeheatr* application by employing its functions on a real-world clinical dataset from a study of diabetes mellitus in a high risk population of Pima Indians [@pmcid:PMC2245318].
-In Section 2, we describe the important functions and corresponding arguments in *treeheatr*.
+In Section 3, we describe in details the important functions and corresponding arguments in *treeheatr*.
 We demonstrate the flexibility the user has in tweaking these arguments to enhance understanding of the tree-based models applied on their dataset.
-In Section 3, we apply the *treeheatr* package to a real-world clinical dataset from a study of diabetes mellitus in a high risk population of Pima Indians [@pmcid:PMC2245318].
-[Finally, we discuss general guidelines for creating effective decision tree-heatmap visualization.]
+Finally, we discuss general guidelines for creating effective decision tree-heatmap visualization.

-## Methods

-We utilize the *ggparty* R package to compute the conditional inference tree (indirectly via the *partykit* R package) and edge and node information.
-However, because *ggparty* assumes fixed terminal widths, we recompute the node layout to accommodate the different number of samples shown in the heatmap at each terminal node.
-We implemented a node layout structure that can generalize as the trees grow in size.
-This new layout weighs the *x*-coordinate of the parent node according to the level of the child nodes in order to avoid crossing of tree branches.
-This relative weight can be adjusted with the lev_fac parameter in `heat_tree()`.
-`lev_fac = 1` sets the parent node's *x*-coordinate perfectly in the middle of those of its child nodes.
-The default `lev_fac = 1.3` seems to provide aesthetically pleasing trees independent of the tree size (see [vignette](https://trang1618.github.io/treeheatr/articles/explore.html)).

-As default, *treeheatr* automatically performs clustering when organizing the heatmap.
-To order the features, clustering is run on the two groups of features, continuous and categorical, across all samples (including the outcome label, unless `clust_target = FALSE`).
-To order the samples, clustering is run on samples within each terminal node of all features.
-*treeheatr* uses [`cluster::daisy()`](https://cran.r-project.org/web/packages/cluster/) with the Gower metric [@doi:10.2307/2528823] to incorporate both continuous and nominal categorical feature types.

-In a visualization, it is difficult to find the balance between enhancing understanding and overloading information.
-We left it for the user to decide what type of information they want to show at inner nodes via different *geom* objects in the *ggparty* package.
-We believe displaying a heatmap at the terminal node space

-This visualization nicely complements the current techniques of visualizing decision trees.
-Node purity, a metric measuring the tree's performance, can be visualized from the distribution of true outcome label at each terminal node in the first row.
-Comparing these values with the terminal node label gives a visual estimate of how accurate the tree predictions are.
-Without specifically choose two features to show in a 2-D scatter plot, we can infer correlation structures among features in the heatmap.
-The additional clustering also helps with the interpretation of the [...]

 ## A simple example